f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 maybe every incredible human achievement in history was done with slaves.
 Every single thing where you go, "how did they build those pyramids?", they just threw human death and suffering at them until they were finished.
-How did we traverse the nation witha railroad so quickly?
+How did we traverse the nation with a railroad so quickly?
 We just threw Chinese people into caves and blew them up and didn't give a s*** what happened to them.
 There's no end to what you can do when you don't give a f*** about a particular